 The Graduate School requires that all non-U.S. citizens or non-U.S. permanent residents demonstrate English proficiency to ensure they enter the university with sufficient English skills necessary to function in a graduate program.
 A TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) test score is the most common way international applicants demonstrate English proficiency.

-We expect a minimum TOEFL score of 90 (IBT) or IELTS score of 6.5 for admission.
+For admission in Fall 2018, we expect a minimum TOEFL score of 90 (IBT) or IELTS score of 6.5 for admission.
 Further, TOEFL scores of 20 or greater in Listening, Writing, Speaking, and Reading subsections are required.
 Some departments may require higher minimum scores.

 English proficiency can also be demonstrated through a conferred bachelor’s degree from an accredited university where English is the medium of instruction.
 If this applies to you, we will code a waiver of the English proficiency requirement into your application once we receive and review your transcript showing degree conferral and medium of instruction as English.